wordpress-mobile/AztecEditor-iOS/README.md

 Once Carthage finishes, you should open the file `Aztec.xcworkspace` from the root directory of Aztec.

+Make sure the `AztecExample` target it selected, and press CMD + R to run it.

 ## Using the Library

 WordPress-Aztec-iOS is available through [CocoaPods](http://cocoapods.org).
 To install